Questo contenuto non è disponibile nella lingua selezionata.

 - For guest memory swapping queries to return data, memory swapping must be enabled on the virtual guests.

-The Red Hat OpenShift Service on AWS monitoring dashboard enables you to run Prometheus Query Language (PromQL) queries to examine metrics visualized on a plot.
+You can use the Red Hat OpenShift Service on AWS metrics query browser to run Prometheus Query Language (PromQL) queries to examine metrics visualized on a plot.
 This functionality provides information about the state of a cluster and any user-defined workloads that you are monitoring.

 Prerequisites